InstaFlow: One Step is Enough for High-Quality Diffusion-Based Text-to-Image Generation: Methods

 In this case, Euler method with even a single step ($N=1$) yields \emph{perfect} simulation; See Figure~\ref{fig:ode}.
 Hence, straightening the ODE trajectories is an essential way for reducing the inference cost.

-\paragraph{Straightening via Reflow} \emph{Reflow} is an iterative procedure to straighten the trajectories of rectified flow without modifying the marginal distributions, hence allowing fast simulation at inference time.
-Assume we have an ODE model $\d X_t = v_k(X_t,t) \dt $ with velocity field $v_k$ at the $k$-th iteration of the reflow procedure; denote by $X_1 = \TT{v_k}(X_0)$ the $X_t$ we obtained at $t= 1$ when following the $v_k$-ODE starting from $X_0$.
-A reflow step turns $v_k$ into a new vector field $v_{k+1}$ that yields straighter ODEs while $X_1^\text{new} = \TT{v_{k+1}}(X_0)$ has the same distribution as $X_1=\TT{v_{k}}(X_0)$,
+\textbf{Straightening Text-Conditioned Probability Flows via Text-Conditioned Reflow}~~ \emph{Reflow}~\citep{liu2022flow} is an iterative procedure to straighten the trajectories of rectified flow without modifying the marginal distributions, hence allowing fast simulation at inference time.

+In text-to-image generation, the velocity field $v$ should additionally depend on an input text prompt $\mathcal T$ to generate corresponding images.
+We propose a novel text-conditioned reflow objective,